tsgates/arch-wiki-markdown/wiki/Shorewall.md

 -------------

-These settings are based on the two-interface documentation on the shorewall website.
+These settings are based on the two-interface documentation on the Shorewall web site.

 Use the some example configuration files that come with the shorewall package

-    # cp /usr/share/shorewall/Samples/two-interfaces/* /etc/shorewall/
+    # cp /usr/share/doc/shorewall/Samples/two-interfaces/* /etc/shorewall/

 > /etc/shorewall/interfaces

-Change the interface settings to match the names used for our ethernet devices and to allow dhcp traffic on the local network.
+Change the interface settings to match the names used for our Ethernet devices and to allow DHCP traffic on the local network.
 Edit /etc/shorewall/interfaces

 original